socialstack-core/socialstack-tools/README.md

 `socialstack uninstall Api/HelloWorld`

 Remove modules (or packages) with the uninstall command.
 Like the install command, you can list multiple modules.

-## Watching for UI changes

-`socialstack watch`

-This will start a watcher which checks for changes in your UI/Source and Admin/Source directories.
-When a change happens, your UI will be rebuilt.
-This process doesn't exit.

 ## Builds